-In 2016, the credit union donated $10,435 and over 750 employee hours to community community organizations, and taught 76 financial education classes for 1,289 people.
+In 2017, the credit union donated $10,795 and more than 800 employee hours to community organizations, as well as holding 52 financial education workshops for more than 1,200 people.
 Learn more about how your credit union supports your community on our News & Updates page.

 Credit unions are not-for-profit financial cooperatives, offering the same services as other financial institutions, but with a people-first philosophy.
 It's credit unions "authentic difference” that makes us different from banks, fintech startups and other financial institutions.

 Credit unions all over the world have operated according to the same core principles since the 1850s, when a group of weary German workers, tired of being exploited by loan sharks, formed the world’s first credit union by banding together to provide affordable credit to each other.
 These principles are derived from the 7 cooperative principles, shared by all cooperatives.
 They are:

 - Democratic Control.
 One member = One vote.
 Whether you have $5 or $5 million, your voice is equal.

 - Open and Voluntary Membership.
 Members are connected by a bond of association, fostering a sense of community.